Leutnant Edmund.

 Observation.

 Trench system continuing on down the hill, the retreating Germans as you can see must have had a real problem retreating up this hill.
+Ships below, could see anybody trying to move along them.

 Plan